What You Need to Know Before You Divorce

 These are the five things you must do before you act on any thoughts you have about divorce.
-These steps are specific to North Carolina divorce, but can be applied to divorce in most states.
+These steps are specific to NC divorce, but can be applied to divorce in most states.
 It’s important to be certain that you have done the things you need to do to feel good about your decisions.
 Here are the top five things to do:

 1. Talk to a Marriage Counselor or other professional who may be able to help you save your marriage.